 Newport these days houses just 4 of the original pubs that once stradled the whole of the Town.
 There is also the Boat Club at the Parrog which is situated in one of the old warehouses built when Newport was a busy port.

 We’ve put a list together of as many of the old pubs in and around Newport and their modern counterparts as we can find.
-Included are a few in Dinas Cross and Cilgwyn.
+Included are a few in Dinas Cross, Nevern, Cilgwyn and the Gwaun Valley.

 - Green Dragon – now the Golden Lion (East Street)